robinandeer/robinandeer.github.io/source/blog/2016-06-21-how-i-test-my-code-part-2.html.md

 ## Test fixtures

-I think this is _the_ key concept to start mastering tests.
-Fixtures are pluggable components that can be shared across many tests to setup pre-conditions.
+I think this is the **key concept** to start mastering tests.
+Fixtures are pluggable components that can be shared across many tests to setup pre-conditions like:

+- setup a database connection
+- read in lines form a file

 They each have their own setup and tear down blocks and you control if they are reset on a function/module/session basis.

 Let's add a few items to our setup: